• Skip to primary navigation

 Unlike store-bought versions or pre-made mix of sour mix for cocktails that are laden with hyper-processed ingredients like high fructose corn syrup, artificial colors, preservatives, and emulsifiers, my fresh sour mix is, well, FRESH — it’s made with freshly squeezed lemon and lime juices and little else.

-You can try using your own sweet and sour mix in some of your favorite cocktails - margarita recipes, a green tea shot, gin sour, a white tea shot or aperol sour!
+You can try using your own sweet and sour mix in some of your favorite cocktails - a coconut margarita recipe, a green tea shot, gin sour, lemon drop shot or a white tea shot or aperol sour!

 Aside from tasting far superior to pre-bottled flavors, this sweet and sour mix recipe is also: